The Three Perils of Woman

-The Three Perils of Woman is a three volume work of one novel and two linked novellas by James Hogg.
-Following its original publication in 1823, it was omitted from Victorian editions of Hogg’s ‘’Collected Works’’ and re-published only in 2002.
+The Three Perils of Woman is a three-volume work of one novel and two linked novellas by James Hogg.
+Following its original publication in 1823, it was omitted from Victorian editions of Hogg's Collected Works and re-published only in 2002.

+The novellas depict events of the Jacobite rising of 1745 and the English reprisals under the Duke of Cumberland, while the novel depicts a woman with amnesia in Edinburgh during the 1820s.

 Background

 On 9 January 1823 Hogg indicated to William Blackwood that composition of a companion piece to The Three Perils of Man, which had appeared in June 1822, was well advanced: he had completed the first and by far the longest of its three fictions.
 He said that the project had been suggested by John Gibson Lockhart and that it had been begun in October.
 It was completed during the first half of 1823, and on 11 August the publishers Longmans in London were expecting delivery of the printed copies from Edinburgh.

 Plot summary

 The three perils are love, leasing (an old Scots term for lying) and jealousy.